 - Do your homework on the member

-What are their policy positions?
+- What are their policy positions?

 - What committees do they serve on?

 - Know your issues

 - Obtain a copy of the APWU legislative priorities on our website

 - Tailor your request to their position

 - Think of a story that is personal, relevant, and took place in the district

-- If there will be multiple people, assign roles early and meet in advance
+- If you plan to have multiple people, assign roles early and meet in advance

 - Practice your pitch